Iranians in Pakistan

 There are a small number of Iranians in Pakistan, the vast majority of whom live in Karachi and Lahore.
-Most are students, while others are political asylum seekers, of which the latter are mostly Iranian Baloch.
+Most are students, while others are political asylum seekers, of which the latter are mostly Iranian people.

 Community

 In Karachi, there are several Iranian restaurants, known as "Iranian cafes", which are run by Iranian families.
 They speak Persian.

 Notable people

 Notable Pakistani people of Iranian descent include: